davidnguyen11/blog/src/content/nextjs-deployment-pipeline-on-s3-with-gitlab-ci.md

 ---
-title: NextJS deployment pipeline on S3 with Gitlab-CI
+title: "NextJS deployment pipeline on S3 with Gitlab-CI"
 date: "2019-04-27"
-description: NextJS was released in 2016.
-Since then it has become one of the largest frameworks that support Server-side Rendering (SSR) with ReactJS & NodeJS...
+description: "NextJS was released in 2016.
+Since then it has become one of the largest frameworks that support Server-side Rendering (SSR) with ReactJS & NodeJS..."
 draft: false
 path: "/blog/nextjs-deployment-pipeline-on-s3-with-gitlab-ci"
 ---